Click to Rate and Give Feedback

 VMM does not have permission to access one or more files involved in the V2V process from the command line.

-The resolution depends on the location of the source VMware virtual machine.
-If the virtual machine and virtual machine configuration file are on a Windows or NFS shared folder, make sure that the machine account for the destination host (and the account under which VMM service is running on the VMM server) has access to the share.
-If the virtual machine is on an ESX Server host, make sure that the host is in an OK state.
+1. If the virtual machine and virtual machine configuration file are on a Windows or NFS shared folder, make sure that the machine account for the destination host and the account under which VMM service is running on the VMM server both have access to the share.

 A V2V conversion was performed on a configuration file with an unsupported or unrecognized .vmx or .vmdk file format.